SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Any mismatched types are flagged as errors so that you can fix them.

 Type-checking helps to avoid accidental errors when working with different types of value.
-However, this doesn't mean that you have to define the type of every variable you use.
+However, this doesn't mean that you have to define the type of every named value you declare.
 If you don't specify the type of value you need,
 Swift will use *type inference* to work out the appropriate type.
 Type inference is the ability for a compiler to automatically deduce the type of a particular expression when it compiles your code, just by examining the values you provide.

-For example: if you assign a :term:`literal value` of ``42`` to a variable, without saying what type it is,
+For example: if you assign a :term:`literal value` of ``42`` to a constant, without saying what type it is,
-Swift will deduce that you want the variable to be an ``Int``, because you have initialized it with a number that looks like an integer:
+Swift will deduce that you want the constant to be an ``Int``, because you have initialized it with a number that looks like an integer:

 .. glossary::